Creating a Psychology Research Poster

 - This quick summary should be geared toward an audience who wants the "bottom line" on your research, and wants it expressed in an interesting, non-technical way.

 For professional conferences, have your poster printed on a large a single sheet of paper.
-At Muhlenberg, you can do that for about $35 and three days of lead time; talk to Mrs. Larimer for details.
+At Muhlenberg, you can do that for about $35 and three days of lead time; talk to Mrs. Gonzalez for details.
 For Psychology Day, you also have the option of printing your poster on multiple sheets of regular paper, with each sheet backed by a professionally attractive piece of colored paper.

 In most instances, you will be provided with bulletin boards and allowed to pin your papers directly to the board.
 Read the instructions for the poster session you are attending very carefully, however, as occasionally conference organizers want you to mount your work on a foam board/poster board.
 For Psychology Day, bulletin boards will be provided to you.

 There are several good examples of how to construct your posters in the basement of Moyer Hall.
 In general, note the following:

 - You need an abstract, introduction, method, results, discussion, references, and (if relevant) figures or tables

 - Arrange your work such that the sections flow from top to bottom in columns, not from left to right in rows.
 For example: